-Rash of Burglaries Bedevil; Common Sense Can Soothe
+With Vehicle as Weapon of Terror, ‘Lone Wolf’ Targets Lower Manhattan Bike Path

 This production is being directed by Ludlam’s longtime partner, Everett Quinton, and I snatched the opportunity to discuss it with him at a favorite West Village neighborhood haunt, Hudson Diner.

-Joining us was actor Brian Belovitch, who is playing Alice, the wife of Tamberlaine.
+Joining us was actor Brian Belovitch, who is playing Alice, the wife of Tamburlaine.
 I met Belovitch an eon ago, at his Hell’s Kitchen apartment when he was then known as Tish Gervaise, one of Manhattan’s most lauded trans personalities and certainly the sexiest.
 Looking like Claudia Cardinale’s younger and even more voluptuous sister, Tish sauntered through the clubs and then-Bohemian nabes of this burg, leaving a wake of devout fans and gob-smacked guys behind her.
 Michael Musto was at Tish’s place, too, as was Holly fucking Woodlawn, and we all had a gay old time, perusing Antonio Lopez’s opulent new Arabian Nights-inspired book, for which Tish had modeled, and dishing some serious dirt (including what an avid fan of Screw magazine’s back page ads for transgender escorts Eddie Murphy was).

 Belovitch described his role as “a cross between Suzanne Sugarbaker from ‘Designing Women’ and Ann Richards, although not as smart.
 But she does use coquetry and various feminine wiles to gain power.
 You know, I haven’t acted or done drag in so long, look what I have to wear now, which I didn’t use to need!”
 And with that, Belovitch pulled out not only a cunning pair of high heels but a couple of hip pads.